Clarinex (Desloratadine) Storage and Expiration: Does It Still Work?

-Standard HCG protocols for TRT typically involve 250-500 IU injections 2-3 times weekly
+Standard HCG protocols for TRT typically involve 250-500 IU injections two to three times weekly.

 For men facing the difficult choice between hormone optimization and family planning, HCG therapy offers a promising middle ground.
 Whether you're considering testosterone therapy but want to maintain fertility, or you're already on TRT and experiencing unwanted side effects, understanding HCG's role in men's health can help you make informed decisions about your treatment options.